Gluten-Free Holiday Feast

 SERVES 8 TO 10

 While Yorkshire popovers are traditionally prepared with meat drippings from a standing rib roast, you can make these tasty breads with beef stock or brown butter with equally good results.
-Make these popovers after the roast comes out of the oven.
+Make these gluten-free popovers after the roast comes out of the oven.
 They will be hot and ready to serve with the main course.
 This recipe can be doubled.
 For best results, do not replace the eggs.

 2 large eggs